 If there’s any single takeaway from this whole experience, it’s that digitization is now absolutely necessary.
 Businesses that have digitized are able to continue operations online despite the enhanced community quarantine (ECQ).
 Brick-and-mortar stores have diverted their sales to their e-commerce stores.
 Thanks to cloud storage, online payment platforms, and logistics providers, they’re able to manage their business from the safety of their homes.

 If you’ve never invested in digitization before, now’s the perfect time to take advantage of technology – open an online store, create an app, use productivity software, video conferencing platforms and other online solutions.
-G Suite, for example, allows teams to collaborate even when they’re not physically together through Gmail, Calendar, Docs, Drive, and Hangouts.
+Google Workspace (previously known as G Suite), for example, allows teams to collaborate even when they’re not physically together through Gmail, Calendar, Docs, Drive, and Hangouts.
 Many of these have free trials and other perks so you can make sure they are worthwhile investments before buying.

 After all, we don’t know how long this quarantine will last.
 And these tools will remain useful even after quarantine is lifted.
 Use this opportunity to make the move to go digital so you’re better prepared for the next potential disruption.